hollenaizer/alx-higher_level_programming/README.md

 # Welcome
 Thank you for visiting my programming projects.
 The majority of the code was written in Python3, with a few projects written in bash, MySQL, or JavaScript.

-# Table of Contents
-About
-Requirements
-Projects
-Credits
-About

 # This repository contains introductory projects for higher-level programming.

-Topics include:
+##Topics include:

-Commenting code and following a coding style standard Variables, data structures, operators, expressions, loops, nested loops Conditional statements
+- Commenting code and following a coding style standard
+- Variables, data structures, operators, expressions, loops, nested loops
+- Conditional statements
-Functions
+- Functions
-Importing
+- Importing
-Exceptions
+- Exceptions
-Unit Testing
+- Unit Testing
-Classes and inheritance
+- Classes and inheritance
-Python IO
+- Python IO
-SQL and SQLAlchemy
+- SQL and SQLAlchemy
-Requests and web scraping and more!
+- Requests and web scraping and more!

 ## Requirements
 1. Ubuntu 14.04 LTS